abramsymons/rtd-muon/docs/source/twaper.rst

 Obtaining Price Changes
 =======================

-To calculate TWAP for a pair, a time period is defined with a source and a destination time.
-Also, the token prices for the defined period should be obtained from each block.
-It seems that the app needs to call ``getReserves`` for each block, calculate the price for the block by dividing ``_reserve1`` to ``_reserve0``, and calculate the average of all the prices.
+To calculate Time Weighted Average Price for a pair in a time period, the token prices should be obtained for each block in the period.
+One approach might be to call ``getReserves`` for each block, calculate the price for the block by dividing ``_reserve1`` to ``_reserve0``, and calculate the average of all the prices.

 Following such an approach is a time-consuming and costly procedure because it requires numerous calls to the blockchain RPC endpoint.
 For instance, if we need the average for a 30-minute period for a network with 15-second blocks, there should be 120 calls of ``getReserves``.